Marty McFly: Personality

 In Back to the Future, Marty is shown to be disappointed by his family, particularly his wimpish father and alcoholic mother.
 Marty enjoys playing electric guitar with his group The Pinheads and plays "The Power of Love" at a Battle of the Bands audition as his favorite band is Huey Lewis and the News.
 This ability gives him the opportunity to take the lead in 1955 when stepping in for Marvin at the Enchantment Under the Sea Dance, where he shows the fictitious R&B band named Marvin Berry and the Starlighters the chord changes for "Johnny B. Goode".
 He is a talented skateboarder, often clinging onto the back of vehicles to gain extra speed when he is late for school.
 He also proves to be an excellent pistol shot, a skill he has honed by playing shooting games such as Wild Gunman.

-Marty's carefree attitude results in confrontations with his high school's vice-principal in charge of discipline Mr. Strickland, who calls him a "slacker", comparing him to his father.
+Marty's carefree attitude results in confrontations with his high school's vice-principal Mr. Strickland, who calls him a "slacker", comparing him to his father.
 After Strickland warns him against associating with Doc Brown and claims that no McFly ever amounted to anything, Marty shows determination, stating that he will change history.
 When confronted with a challenging circumstance, Marty often uses the catchphrase "This is heavy!"
 He frequently loses his temper whenever he is accused of cowardice.
 For the sequels, Gale said that they wanted to establish a character flaw for Marty that he has to overcome and realised that he is a "hothead", as demonstrated when he quickly becomes involved in a confrontation with the bully Biff Tannen.
 Gale said that this character flaw was then verbalised in Marty's catchphrase, "Nobody calls me chicken!", which he described as Marty's "Achilles' heel".
 Marty eventually learns a valuable lesson about choosing to walk away from a fight and refuses a driving race challenge that could have caused his death.

 Marty frequently uses pop culture references, particularly when adopting aliases throughout the Back to the Future series.
 In the first film, soon after waking up in the bedroom of Lorraine in 1955, he adopts the name "Calvin Klein" after she starts calling him that due to it being Marty's brand of underwear.
 In the French dub of Back to the Future, the name Calvin Klein was replaced by Pierre Cardin, after the French fashion designer.
 He also uses the alias "Darth Vader, an extraterrestrial from the Planet Vulcan", thereby confusing Star Wars with Star Trek, while wearing a radiation suit to attempt to coerce George into asking Lorraine out to the dance.
 In the third film, he uses the name "Clint Eastwood" after traveling back to 1885.
 He also mimics the tough guy personas of Travis Bickle played by Robert De Niro in Taxi Driver and Dirty Harry played by Eastwood while practising with a pistol.